zoul0813/zeal-cc/README.md

 ## Current Limitations

 - Parser is simplified and needs expansion (no pointers/arrays/structs)
-- Only basic code generation is implemented; locals are treated as globals
-- Stack-based locals not implemented yet (params use IX frame)
 - Fixed 12 KB static pool allocator; no dynamic malloc on target
 - 512-byte input reader buffer; very large source files are not supported
 - No optimization passes yet